 Pricing is obviously one of the most important factors to consider when looking for a hosting provider.
-That said, many people who are looking for a Windows hosting solution require functionality and speed beyond what most budget options can provide.
+That said, many people who are looking for the best Windows hosting solution require functionality and speed beyond what most budget options can provide.

-With ten different plans available, Hostwinds has a subscription for virtually every use case.
+With 10 different plans available, Hostwinds has a subscription for virtually every use case.
 In contrast, most hosting providers are limited to a few subscriptions, forcing users to pay for features they don’t need or save money while losing access to critical tools.

 While each plan is different in notable ways, every subscription provides free migration, SSD storage, and network connectivity at 1Gbps.
 The platform is compatible with Windows Server 2008, 2012, 2016, and 2019.

 Additionally, Hostwinds provides excellent customer support, with response times of roughly 30 seconds for live chat and phone inquiries, and just five minutes for support tickets.
 The platform guarantees an incredible 99.999% uptime, which works out to around five minutes of downtime per year.

 The Hostwinds Tier 1 subscription includes 1GB of RAM, a single CPU core, 1TB of traffic per month, and up to 30GB of disk space.
 It currently costs $12.74 for the first month, followed by $16.99 a month upon renewal.
 Unlike some other providers, Hostwinds bills monthly without any annual contracts.

 Of course, upgrading to a more expensive plan significantly increases those limits.
 Tier 5, for example, comes with a total of four CPU cores plus 8GB of RAM, 3TB in bandwidth, and up to 150GB in disk space.
 For the first month, the Tier 5 subscription costs $68.99, going up to $91.99 a month following renewal.

 Along with its range of subscription tiers, Hostwinds also provides some optional add-ons at an additional charge.
 Cloud backups are available for $1 a month, while you can get basic server monitoring services for just $5.